att/netarbiter/sds/ceph-docker/examples/helm/README.md

 #   The status is not "RUNNING", then see [2].
 kubectl get pods -n ceph

-# To enter the ceph-mon pod [3] and check ceph health status
+# To check ceph health status [3]
 kubectl -n ceph exec -it ceph-mon-0 -- ceph -s
 ```

 ### Install OSDs
 You need this procedure for each OSD.

-1. Preparation:
+1. Preparation (from the worker nodes of your K8s cluster)
    * For each osd device, you should zap/erase/destroy the device's partition table and contents.
    ```
    sudo apt install -y ceph